-- 3.5.5.1.
-That residential dwelling units, other than for an employee, shall not be permitted in association with recreational uses. - 3.5.5.2.
-That major recreational uses are defined in Chapter 10. - 3.5.5.3.
-That an application to establish or expand a major recreational use in the Greenbelt Natural Heritage System will be accompanied by a vegetation enhancement plan that incorporates planning, design, landscaping, and construction measures that: - a. maintain or, where possible, enhance the amount of natural self -sustaining vegetation on the site and the connectivity between adjacent key natural heritage features or key hydrologic features; - b. wherever possible, keep intermittent stream channels and drainage swales in a freeto-grow, low-maintenance condition; - c. minimize the application and use of pesticides and fertilizers; and - d. locate new natural self-sustaining vegetation in areas that maximize the ecological value of the area.

-- 3.5.5.4.
-That an application to expand or establish a major recreational use shall be accompanied by a conservation plan demonstrating how water use and nutrient and biocide will be kept to a minimum, including the establishment and monitoring of targets. - 3.5.5.5.
-That small-scale structures for recreational uses (such as boardwalks, footbridges, fences, docks and picnic facilities) are permitted within key natural heritage features and key hydrologic features; however, the negative impacts on these features shall be minimized. - 3.5.5.6.
-Notwithstanding the above, major recreational uses are not permitted on Agricultural designated lands as identified on Schedule 13 of this Plan.
+- 3.5.9.1.3.5.5.1.
+That residential dwelling units, other than for an employee, shall not be permitted in association with recreational uses. - 3.5.9.2.3.5.5.2.
+That major recreational uses are defined in Chapter 10. - 3.5.9.3.5.5.3.
+That an application to establish or expand a major recreational use in the GreenbeltNatural Heritage System will be accompanied by a vegetation enhancement plan that incorporates planning, design, landscaping, and construction measures that: - a. maintain or, where possible, enhance the amount of natural self -sustaining vegetation on the site and the connectivity between adjacent key natural heritage features or key hydrologic features; - b. wherever possible, keep intermittent stream channels and drainage swales in a free-to-grow, low-maintenance condition; - c. minimize the application and use of pesticides and fertilizers; and - d. locate new natural self-sustaining vegetation in areas that maximize the ecological value of the area. - 3.5.9.4.3.5.5.4.
+That an application to expand or establish a major recreational use shall be accompanied by a conservation plan demonstrating how water use and nutrient and biocide will be kept to a minimum, including the establishment and monitoring of targets. - 3.5.9.5.3.5.5.
+That small-scale structures for recreational uses (such as boardwalks, footbridges, fences, docks and picnic facilities) are permitted within key natural heritage features and key hydrologic features; however, the negative impacts on these features shall be minimized.